yugabyte/ybu/TFE/ybu-31.md

 12. A dialog box will appear.
 Select the button "Settings Saved - Restart Now".
 This will begin the Yugaware installation process.

 13. The next screen will be the Replicated dashboard that indicates the status of the Yugaware installation.
-    Once the status has changed
+    Once the status on the left panel has changed from "Starting" to "Started", select "Open

 ## Create a Universe